jspm/jspm.org/pages/getting-started.md

 npx http-server -c-1
 ```

-> For server-side HTML generation, the import map should be created ahead of time as JSON which is inlined by the server.
-Note that JSPM HTML injection uses a very lenient HTML parser, that should support templating languages just fine.
+> For server-side HTML generation, the import map should be created ahead of time as JSON, which is inlined by the server.
+Note that JSPM HTML injection uses a very lenient HTML parser that should support templating languages just fine.
 JSON import map output for JSPM is the default when not specifying a different output via the `-o` option.

 ## Linking Local Application Code